Syllabus for NUC-490

 Student Outcome # 9 - Demonstrate the need for and commitment to engage in self-directed continuing professional development and life-long learning in one’s discipline.
 This Outcome will be assessed in Modules 3 and 4.

-Student Outcome # 12 - Demonstrate a commitment to quality, timeliness, and continuous improvement in professional activities.
+Student Outcome # 12 - Demonstrate a commitment for quality, timeliness, and continuous improvement in professional activities.
 This Outcome will be assessed in Modules 3 and 4.

 The remaining eight Student Outcomes will also be evaluated in this course, but at a more fundamental level based on the student’s individual performance in the class.